Onli Studios LLC. RHYTHMISTIC CONTENT, CONCEPTS, & CHARACTERS

 Rhythmistic art uses a delicate blend of media, design aspects and techniques to create visual compositions that are like music for the eye.

-We encourage secure, affluent, enlightened and educated art lovers to browse this site.
+We encourage secure, affluent, enlightened and educated art lovers to browse these Rhythmistic masterpieces.

-Onli's exclusive Rhythmistic fine art work has been exhibited at the New Museum of Contemporary Art of New York, the Krannert Museum, the Museum of Science and Industry of Chicago, the FIAP of Paris, The DuSable Museum, the Munster Center For Visual and Performing Art, the School of the Art Institute of Chicago and the Chicago Children's Museum.
+Onli's exclusive Rhythmistic fine art work has been exhibited at the New Museum of Contemporary Art of New York, the Krannert Museum, the Museum of Science and Industry of Chicago, the FIAP of Paris, The DuSable Museum, the Munster Center For Visual and Performing Art, the School of the Art Institute of Chicago and the Chicago Children's Museum, The Box Factory For the Arts, The South Side Community Art Center, The OSUN Center For the Arts, & The Lubeznik Center For The Arts.

-"REACH" is a rare dynamic 30"X40" oils on museum profiled canvas Rhythmistic masterwork.
+"REACH" is a rare dynamic 30"X40". oils on museum profiled canvas Rhythmistic masterwork set in a vintage ornate frame.
 It shows a goddess-like icon reaching for the life giving Sun.
 Or does it show her being pulled by the Sun?
 In this work, abstraction meets the human figure.
 Warm colors explode into cool counter balancing hues.
-Passion, beauty and power meets humility.
+Passion, beauty and power meets humility in this flow of life's energy.

 Above right: "Taming The Waters" Oils on 24"W X 36"H framed canvas board.
 An angel is bringing stability and food.

 Below: "Butterfly-Melon" 18"HX24"W oils on canvas board.
-She is wearing the symbols of the sustainable movement and accompanied with a fragile butterfly along with the nutritious watermelon.
+She is wearing the symbols of the sustainable movement and accompanied by a fragile butterfly along with the nutritious watermelon.

 Onli holds a BFA in Art Education and a Masters in Art and Art Therapy from the School of the Art Institute of Chicago and is an active supporter of events and activities that contribute to the art scene is his home of Chicago.